-I can say without question that being a cranio sacral therapist is the most fulfilling work I have ever done.
-It is challenging, demanding and highly pressured work.
-It requires me to be very sharp mentally while at the same time deeply meditative.
+Being a cranio sacral therapist is very fulfilling work.
+It is challenging, demanding and highly pressured.
+It requires you to be very sharp mentally while at the same time deeply meditative.
 It demands a high level of confidence while at the same time being comfortable with uncertainty.
 At its core, helping people in pain – physical, emotional or spiritual – is a wonderfully satisfying practical application of compassion.

 My motivation behind Open Source Cranio is making cranio sacral therapy training information freely available to people in developing countries.
 For me this is a no brainer as cranio sacral therapy is very effective and doesn’t require any technology to practice.
 Just a pair of hands.

 My intention is to provide improved healthcare where it is needed so badly while at the same time creating jobs for the people who become cranio sacral therapists.
 If you are from a developing country and want to learn cranio sacral therapy, please know that I don’t pretend to even begin to know the challenges you face in this endeavor.
 I’m counting on you to let me know how I can better tailor this site to help you.